 - Turn on file and printer sharing

-Click on “Save Changes” after those settings are configured.
-Now we can create a place on the Windows computer for the Linux machine to see files and copy contents to.
-There are no limitations to what you can share out (you could theoretically share your entire hard drive), but we will just be sharing out a folder called “Share” located on our Desktop.
+Now that sharing is enabled, we can create the shared folder for the Linux machine to see.
+There are no limitations to what you can share (you could theoretically share your entire hard drive), but here, we’ll just be sharing a folder named “Share” that is located on our Desktop.

-For the Linux user to have access to the shared folder, the same permissions need to be configured in this tab as what we configured in the sharing settings.
-If the two settings don’t match, the most restrictive settings are the ones that will take effect.
+For the Linux user to have access to the shared folder, you need to configure the same permissions here that you configured in the sharing settings.
+If the two settings don’t match, the most restrictive settings will take effect.
 If your desired user already has their security permissions set up (such as the geek user in our example) then you’re good to go.
 You can close the window and move on to the next step.

-If you need to add a user, such as Everyone, click on Edit.
+If you do need to add a user, such as “Everyone,” click the “Edit” button.

-Click OK on all the open windows, and your folder should now be shared out and accessible on your Linux computer.
+Click “OK” on all the open windows, and your folder should now be shared with the network.

 You should be able to mount the shared folder by using the GUI in Linux, but it’s also very easy to do with the command line.
 We’re going to use terminal for our examples not only because it’s quicker, but because it will work across many different distributions.

-You’ll need the cifs-utils package in order to mount SMB shares.
+First, you’ll need the cifs-utils package in order to mount SMB shares.
 Just type the following command at the terminal:

 sudo apt-get install cifs-utils

-After that, just make a directory and mount the share to it.
-In this example, we will mount the folder to our Desktop for easy access.
+After that, just make a directory, and then mount the share to it.
+In this example, we will create the folder on our Desktop for easy access.
 Use these commands to create and mount the folder:

 sudo mount.cifs //WindowsPC/Share /home/geek/Desktop/Windows-Share -o user=geek

-As you can see in the screenshot, we were prompted for the root password of the Linux machine, and then the password for the ‘geek’ account on Windows.
+As you can see in the screenshot, we were prompted for the root password of the Linux machine, and then for the password of the “geek” account on Windows.
 After running that command, we are now able to see the contents of the Windows share and add data to it.

 In case you need help understanding the mount command, here’s a breakdown:

-/home/geek/Desktop/Windows-Share – This is where we’d like the share to be mounted.
+- /home/geek/Desktop/Windows-Share: This is where we’d like the share to be mounted on the Linux system.

-To set up a shared folder on Linux for Windows to access, start with installing Samba (software that provides access to SMB/CIFS protocols used by Windows).
+To set up a shared folder on a Linux that Windows to access, start with installing Samba (software that provides access to SMB/CIFS protocols used by Windows).
 At the terminal, use the following command:

 sudo apt-get install samba